ktraunmueller/swift-plugins/Plugins/Plugins.docc/Plugins.md

 ## Overview

-This framework provides facilities for registering and consuming functionality provided by so-called _plugins_.
+This framework provides mechanisms for contributing and consuming functionality in the form of _plugins_.
+The core idea is to facilitate loosely coupled software systems with good separation of concerns.

+> Note: This framework is loosely inspired by the plugin architecture of the Eclipse Rich Client Platform.

 ### Plugins

-Plugins are the basic units of functionality (think: "separation of concerns").
+Plugins are the basic units of functionality.

 The functionality provided by a plugin is formalized trough its _plugin interface_.
 Here's a simple example of a plugin interface: